Learn more about the advantages and disadvantages of copyright law and know how you can use the same for your creations

 For instance, for musical, dramatic, artistic, or literary works, the protection is valid till the lifetime of the original creator and an additional sixty years.
 Until then, the ownership of the products rests with the holder of the copyright, whose consent is essential for its further production and distribution.

-Under the Copyright Act, the copyright holder can expect benefits like modification, right to reproduction, distribution, freedom to public display, and general performance.
+Under the Copyright Act, the advantages and disadvantages of Copyright holder can expect benefits like modification, right to reproduction, distribution, freedom to public display, and general performance.
 However, this act doesn’t guarantee safety against infringement.

 However, before doing that, you should also know the advantages and disadvantages of The Copyright Act.
 This will help you in expecting the best solutions if you ever need to make a copyright claim in the future.